This post may contain affiliate links. Please read our disclosure policy.

 A huge fan of Nigella Lawson’s original breakfast bar recipe, I decided to try her new, improved breakfast bar recipe (from Simply Nigella: Feel Good Food (affiliate link), which she describes as, “gluten-free, dairy-free and enough seeds to make you start sprouting.”

-According to my calculations each bar has 200 calories and:
+According to my calculations, each bar has about 200 calories.

 6 SmartPoints (Green plan)